-OVERVIEW: The Simons Foundation has generally awarded more than tens of millions of dollars a year in scientific research and STEM grants, making it one of the largest STEM funders in the United States, providing grants to entire institutions and affiliated scientists.
+OVERVIEW: The Simons Foundation generally awards more than tens of millions of dollars a year in scientific research and STEM grants, making it one of the largest STEM funders in the United States, providing grants to entire institutions and affiliated scientists.
 Its grantmaking supports mathematics, physical sciences, life sciences, autism research, and STEM education.

 While Simons provides information about its current and past grantees, this information does not appear to be centralized in a single searchable location.
-Instead, some digging is required to find more information about current and past awards in its Mathematics and Physical Sciences (individual and institutional recipients are listed separately), Life Sciences (found by clicking on each sub-program under the Awards heading of the Life Sciences page), and Autism Research programs.
-Simons also maintains a list of current investigators and here for past grantees).
+Instead, some digging is required to find more information about current and past awards in its Mathematics and Physical Sciences (individual and institutional recipients are listed separately), Life Sciences (found by clicking on each sub-program under the Awards heading of the Life Sciences page), and Autism Research programs (click here to see a list of current investigators and here for past grantees).
 To stay up-to-date on new invitations and application deadlines, check the Funding Opportunities page.
 The foundation’s Policies and Procedures page also provides detailed explanations of eligibility requirements and grant terms and conditions.